Quick Review Of The eufy Robot Vacuum Omni C20

 SpecificationDetail

-Noise LevelApproximately 74 dB
+Noise LevelApproximately 70 dB on standard mode

 What the Specs Mean in Practice